yasinalperbingul/yasinalperbingul/README.md

 ### Hi there 👋, my name is Yasin Alper
-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+I gratudated from Electrical and Electronical Engineering and also I am Senior Student in Computer Engineering, Marmara University.
+I am focusing on Software Development more since graduated from Electrical and Electronics Engineering.
+You can view my works on this page.

+<strong><i>I want to make world a better place.
+For this I am working hard and trying to be better than yesterday.</i></strong>

-Skills: C / Java / Python / JavaScript / HTML / CSS
+<strong>Skills:</strong> C / Java / Python / JavaScript / HTML / CSS

 - 🔭 I’m currently working on Front-End Web Development
 - 🌱 I’m currently learning JavaScript